1. Offer low- and no-calorie options in every market we serve.

 As for front-of-pack calorie labeling, we were the first global beverage company to make this commitment in 2009, and we’re now putting calorie data on the front of nearly all our beverages worldwide.

 These days, we support 280 fitness programs in 115 countries.
 And we’re committed to having at least one in each of our 200-plus markets.

-our history, we’ve believed that moms and dads make the best drink choices for
+Throughout our history, we’ve believed that moms and dads make the best drink choices for young children.

 Today, we’re renewing our system commitment not to market directly to kids under 12.
 This means no ads on children’s TV shows, and no marketing in places where children under 12 make up more than 35 percent of the audience.